The classification of 2-reflective modular forms: Introduction

 Note that $5A_1\oplus D_4$ and $A_1\oplus N_8$, $A_1\oplus 2D_4$ and $3A_1\oplus D_6$, $A_1\oplus D_8$ and $2A_1\oplus E_7$, $2A_1\oplus E_8$ and $D_{10}$ are in the same genus, respectively.
 Here, $N_8$ is the Nikulin lattice defined as \eqref{eq:Nikulin lattice}.
 Moreover, every lattice has a $2$-reflective modular form with a positive norm Weyl vector.
 Thus, every associated Lorentzian lattice $U\oplus L(-1)$ is hyperbolic $2$-reflective. \end{itemize} \end{theorem}

 The above (c) characterizes the 2-reflective lattices giving arithmetic hyperbolic 2-reflection groups.
-By this characterization, we further prove that there are exactly 18 hyperbolic $2$-reflective lattices of rank bigger than 5 not associated to 2-reflective modular forms (see Theorem \ref{th:autocorrection}), which gives a negative answer of \cite[Problem 16.1]{Bor98}.
+By this characterization, we further prove that there are exactly 18 hyperbolic $2$-reflective lattices of rank larger than 5 not associated to 2-reflective modular forms (see Theorem \ref{th:autocorrection}), which gives a negative answer to \cite[Problem 16.1]{Bor98}; for example $S=U\oplus E_8\oplus E_7$ is hyperbolic 2-reflective, but $U\oplus S$ is not $2$-reflective.
 It now remains to classify 2-reflective lattices of type (b).
-We conjecture that this type of lattices might come from sublattices of Leech lattice.
-It seems very difficult to classify such lattices because they correspond to hyperbolic parabolically 2-reflective lattices (see \cite{Bor00, GN18}) whose full classification is unknown.
+We conjecture that this type of lattices might come from sublattices of the Leech lattice.
+It seems very difficult to classify such lattices, since they correspond to hyperbolic parabolically 2-reflective lattices (see \cite{Bor00, GN18}) whose full classification is unknown.

 As a corollary of the above theorems, we figure out the classification of $2$-reflective modular forms of singular weight.

 \begin{corollary} If $M=2U\oplus L(-1)$ has a $2$-reflective modular form of singular weight, then $L$ is in the genus of $3E_8$ or $4A_1$. \end{corollary}